EHB-MCT/web2-backend-SamBuseyne/README.md

 #### Favourites

-* GET /favourites = Get all favourites from the database
+* GET /favorites = Get all favorites from the database
-* POST /favourite = Add a new favourite to the database
+* POST /favorite = Add a new favorite to the database
-* DELETE /favourite = Delete a favourite from the database
+* DELETE /favorite = Delete a favorite from the database